openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 ### <a name="install-gpu"></a>Optional: Steps for Intel® Processor Graphics (GPU)

 > **NOTE**: These steps are required only if you want to use an Intel® integrated GPU.

-> **NOTE**: This section will help you check if you require driver installation.
+This section will help you check if you require driver installation.
 Install indicated version or higher.

 If your applications offload computation to **Intel® Integrated Graphics**, you must have the Intel Graphics Driver for Windows installed on your hardware.
 [Download and install the recommended version](https://downloadcenter.intel.com/download/30079/Intel-Graphics-Windows-10-DCH-Drivers).